(rev. Nov. 2019)

 Prior to the exams, students are encouraged as needed to seek clarification of the concepts from faculty, Nursing Program tutors and peers.
 Students are allowed 1.5 minutes per question.

 For All Nursing Program Courses

 Students are expected to demonstrate honesty and integrity and are not to utilize textbooks, notecards or personal assistance during the exam process.

-- Prior to the exam: Cell phones are to be turned off or silenced.
+- Prior to on-campus exams: Cell phones are to be turned off or silenced.
 All books, coats, backpacks and other belongings will be placed at the front or sides of the classroom.
 No hats or sunglasses are allowed.
 No smart watches are to be worn during exams.

-- During an exam: Students may not have any textbooks, notebooks, food or beverages on the desk at any time.
+- During on-campus exams: Students may not have any textbooks, notebooks, food or beverages on the desk at any time.
 Only issued calculators, scratch paper and pencils are permitted.
 Bottled water without a label is allowed.
 Students may not leave exams in progress for any reason unless accompanied by a proctor.

 - Quizzes and exams will be administered online unless otherwise specified by faculty.
 At course faculty discretion, quizzes and exams may be administered in a proctored learning environment.

 - Students taking quizzes and exams online are required to work independently without the use of textbooks, notebooks, or audio, visual, or written input from others.
 Only the student enrolled in the course must take all exams and quizzes.
 Work submitted online must be work completed by the student only.
 Students should not be taking quizzes or exams with a partner.